Dragon-H22/fitness-club/README.md

 <!-- https://dragon-h22.github.io/Fitness-Club -->

 ## Description

-The website is a fully responsive react project for show exercises of the full body.
-It allows players to show how to do exercise in the right way and gives them information about it.
-The website also allows users to search for specific exercises and show similar exercises with the same muscles and same equipment. *<a href="https://dragon-h22.github.io/Fitness-Club" target="_blank"> Check it now⚡</a>*
+The website is a fully responsive React project for showing exercises for the full body.
+It allows players to learn how to exercise in the right way and gives them information about it.
+The website also allows users to search for specific exercises and see similar exercises with the same muscles and equipment. *<a href="https://dragon-h22.github.io/Fitness-Club" target="_blank"> Check it now⚡</a>*